-This is sort of a spin-off of The Nightmare Before Christmas, it's about an undead bride, like it sounds.
+This is sort of a spin-off of The Nightmare Before Christmas.
+It's about an undead bride, just like it sounds.

 What if Victor Frankenstein was a kid and instead of reanimating a human, he tried to reanimate his pet?
-That's what this movie is.
+That's what this movie is all about.

-I haven't seen this movie yet, but it seems to be a kid's cartoon, comedy movie about monsters staying in a special hotel just for them, but everything falls apart when his daughter falls in love with a human.
+I haven't seen this movie yet.
+It seems to be a kid's cartoon comedy movie about monsters staying in a special hotel just for them, but everything falls apart when one's daughter falls in love with a human.

 This is a cartoon movie that humanizes the monsters that sleep under your bed and hide in your closet.
 It's very cute and funny.

 This is a classic cartoon movie about Halloween.

 These movies are extra special because you can watch them on either Christmas or Halloween.
 While they have spooky Halloween atmospheres, they actually take place on Christmas.